mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 I didn’t understand at that time, but this is a spiritual thing.
 You should get one hundred points.
 That means forget and release, and forget yourself, and throw yourself into [Buddha](glossary#buddha)’s house.
 This is first, but you don’t understand *yet*.

 For instance, if you want to perform gymnastics on the bar, what should you do?
 It’s very clear.
 If you want to perform gymnastics on the bar, first of all we have to do what?
 We have to grab the bar perfectly.
 If you don’t, even though you approach 90 percent toward the bar, it’s not perfect.
 You can show your capability, which is called [Buddha Nature](glossary#buddha-nature), but in gymnastics you cannot show your perfect capability.
 So, even though you approach 90 percent toward bar, it’s zero.
 You cannot say, “I got 90 [percent]”; 90 [percent] doesn’t make sense.
-If you cannot grasp the bar perfectly, it's completely zero.
+If you cannot grasp the bar perfectly, it’s completely zero.
 There is no other number between 0 and 100 points, because this is what you have to do if you want to perform gymnastics on the bar.
 For this, how should you catch the bar?
 With your best, you have to perfectly jump into the bar.
 That is what is called release and forget yourself, and throw yourself into Buddha’s home.
 At that time, very naturally, if you catch it, immediately your body will start to move.
 You don’t know how to move, but anyway your body moves, and you can perform gymnastics freely.

 ##### 16:21